-Throughout my time at UCSB, I have participated in development of program assessment for graduate and undergraduate programs.
+Throughout my time at UCSB, I have participated in the development of program assessment for graduate and undergraduate programs.
 My work with the undergraduate assessment program has extended to my research on student learning.
 I am the co-author of “When are we ever going to have to use this?”
-Discussing Programmatic Learning Outcomes in the Classroom,” which has been accepted for publication in the Journal of Political Science Education.
+Discussing Programmatic Learning Outcomes in the Classroom,” published in the Journal of Political Science Education.

 In my free time, I spend my days either wandering through art museums or chasing after my dog on the beach.